 - Select the product that you want to adjust the moving average cost for.

 The Revaluation for moving average page examines the inventory available for a product.
 The product selected has a posted quantity of 1, a posted a value of 12.00, a posted unit cost of 12.00, and a unit cost of 12.00.

 - Update the Unit cost field to 16.00.
 The system calculates the remaining fields.

 You can only adjust the moving average cost as of today’s date.

 On the Settlements for voucher page, you can see an adjustment of 4.00 posted to the Cost revaluation for moving average account.

 Moving average with production

 Moving average supports produced items.
-If you plan to use moving average in a production environment, the Use estimated cost price slider in the Production control parameters page should be selected.
+If you plan to use moving average in a production environment, select Use estimated cost price on the Production control parameters page.
 This means that the cost price that is calculated during estimation is used instead of the actual BOM calculation cost price.

 Moving average with a backdated transaction

 Backdated transactions are assigned the current moving average cost, and the product’s physical quantity is updated, but the product’s moving average cost is not affected.
 In this moving average example, a backdated transaction for a moving average product is posted.